ialbert/biostar-central/docs/recipes.md

     echo 'Hello World!'

+## Bioinformatics Recipes

+The site is project based.
+Each project is a collection of data, recipes and results.

+Thus each project has three distinct sections:

+1. The data.
+2. The recipes.
+3. The results.

+The **Results** are created by applying a **Recipe** on **Data**.

 ## Recipe execution

 Before executing the recipe the script template is rendered with the JSON data and is filled into the template.